vindenez/AdapAD_embedded/README.md

 The model aims to detect anomalous measurements from real-time univariate time series data.

-Make sure makefile suits your CPU architecture.
-Config path is specified in Main.cpp, other paths/hyperparameters are defined in Config.yaml.

-If you use included Makefile:
-Clean - make clean
-Build - make
-Run - ./adapad

 ## References
 > Nguyen, N.T., Heldal, R. and Pelliccione, P., 2024.
 Concept-drift-adaptive anomaly detector for marine sensor data streams.
 Internet of Things, p.101414.